 Willi is an experienced finance professional and retailer, having spent nearly 17 years at ALDI.
 Prior to leaving ALDI, he was the Group CFO and Company Secretary for the ALDI Australia Group.
 He currently holds positions as Board Member Brien Holden Foundation and Chair of the Audit and Compliance Committee.
 He is also a Member of the Audit and Compliance Committee at Brien Holden Vision Institute Limited.

 Justin has over 25 years of food retail experience including in food production, owned and exclusive brand supply and retail operations, and is currently the Director of the Woolworths Food Company, the business within the Woolworths Group that produces all the Own brand products and brands for Woolworths.
 Woolworths has a strong track record in the inclusion space and is a strong supporter of social enterprise supplier, including The Bread & Butter project, with Guy’s role on the Board helping to unlock the many partnership opportunities that exist within Woolworths to support The Bread & Butter Project while supporting the business direction and development.

 Alfred is a respected researcher, teacher and community advocate.
 He is employed with Western Sydney University both as a lecturer of sociology for educators, and as a Senior Project Support Officer for Refugee, New and Emerging Communities programs.
 Alfred has extensive experience working with diverse communities and approaches life from a strength-based perspective as opposed to a deficit outlook.

-Andrew is a seasoned communications professional with over a decade’s worth of experience in the management of communications and PR programs, both in-house and on a consultant basis, for major corporate clients including Raine & Horne and Cbus Property.
-As the Head of Content & Narrative for boutique built environment communications firm Polymer Studios, Andrew brings wide-ranging proficiency in media, marketing and strategic communications to his role as a Board member, and has been the driving force behind The Bread & Butter Project’s public relations since 2019.
+Andrew is a seasoned communications professional with 25 years of experience in the management of communications and PR programs, both in-house and on a consultant basis.
+As the Head of Content & Communications for marketing and communications agency Biased, Andrew brings wide-ranging proficiency in media, marketing and strategic communications to his role as a Board member, and has been the driving force behind The Bread & Butter Project’s public relations and marketing since 2019.

 A veteran of the hospitality industry, David is a chef with a particular passion for pastry.
 He has always seen Bourke Street Bakery as more than a business and has nurtured its place as a community bakery.
 David is thrilled Bourke Street Bakery has been able to initiate something as exciting, bold and life-changing as The Bread & Butter Project.